 Cannot log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
-You may need to manually type https in the browser's address field.
+You may need to manually type http or https in the browser's address field.
 If the password for the user root is lost, the product must be reset to the factory default settings.
-See Reset to factory default settings on page 23 .
+See How to reset to factory default settings on page 23 .
 The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
 If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the product on the network.
 Identify the product using its model or serial number, or by the DNS name (if the name has been configured).
 If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis product must be synchronized with an NTP server.
-Go to Settings > System > Date and time

-The product is accessible locally but not externally
+Go to Settings &gt; System &gt; Date and time The product is accessible loo cally but not externally Router configuration Check that your router allows incoming data traffic to the Axis product.
+The router must support

 Router configuration Check that your router allows incoming data traffic to the Axis product.
-The router must support UPnP®.
+The router must support UPnP ® .
 Firewall protection Check the Internet firewall with your network administrator.